micahprice/smite-recommender/README.md

 # smite-recommender

 What items go well with/against certain gods in Smite?
-Let's find out!
+Find out [here](http://micahprice.shinyapps.io/smite-recommender-app)!

 A regularized logistic regression supplies a rating for each item as it tries to predict which items lead to a win.
 Using this information, we suggest useful alternatives to the most popular items used.